code-differently/Lecture-Slides/lectures/html-document-structure/content.md

 -
 #### Horizonal Line Break
 * This element represents a sectional break between paragraphs.
-It can be used as an indicator when changing a subject within as section.
+It can be used as an indicator when changing a subject within as section. <hr>

 ``` HTML
 <html>
   <head>